 Amazon and the cash machine business model

-A cash machine pattern for generating additional cash starts from efficiently managing three aspects:
+A cash machine pattern for generating additional cash starts by efficiently managing three aspects:

 - Days inventory outstanding (how long it takes before we sell that item we have sitting in the store?)